-The Nikon D7000 and the Olympus OM-D E-M5 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and February 2012.
+The Nikon D7000 and the Olympus OM-D E-M5 are two enthusiast cameras that were announced, respectively, in September 2010 and February 2012.
 The D7000 is a DSLR, while the E-M5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7000) and a Four Thirds (E-M5) sensor.
-The Nikon has a resolution of 16.1 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 16.1 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D7000 vs Olympus E-M5

-The physical size and weight of the Nikon D7000 and the Olympus E-M5 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D7000 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D7000 and the Olympus E-M5 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7000 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 is notably smaller (22 percent) than the Nikon D7000.
 Moreover, the E-M5 is substantially lighter (46 percent) than the D7000.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.